-Bookmakers margins are essentially how they make money from their betting markets.
-They work the odds to make a certain overround and from there they are pretty much guaranteed to make a profit.
+Bookmakers margins are essentially how they make a living from their betting markets.
+They work the odds to make a certain overround and from there they are pretty much always going to end up on top.

 Each market that you bet on will have this overround applied.
 This amount can also be known as the “vig” or the “juice” which basically means the percentage that the bookmaker will take from that market.